lrstanley/outline-export/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  🙏 Thanks for submitting a pull request to YOUR_PROJECT_NAME!
+  🙏 Thanks for submitting a pull request to outline-export!
 Please make sure to read our Contributing Guidelines, and Code of Conduct.

   ❌ You can remove any sections of this template that are not applicable to your PR.